 - better customer satisfaction

-- Often search engines rank websites with numerous, quality, incoming links from 3rd party social medias and directories higher than those without quality incoming links.
+- Search engines rank websites with numerous quality-incoming links from external sites (like social medias and directories) higher than those without.

 However, be weary of "spam directories" and irrelevant social sites.
 Such spam directory websites do not help to increase SEO, rarely help consumers find helpful information, and often exist simply for creating numerous, non-related links without adding value.

-Resource libraries can add a powerhouse of information and content to a website, thus improving customer usability and SEO.
-Resources within the library section can range from:
+Resource libraries can add a powerhouse of relevant information and content to a website; thus improving customer usability and SEO.
+Resources within a library section can range from: